 Most accounts we create online are accessible with a username and a password.
-Similarly, your Blockchain wallet has a wallet ID and a password to log in with.
+Similarly, your Blockchain.com Wallet has a wallet ID and a password to log in with.
 These are the first two credentials protecting any information (and funds) stored within, but even with a lengthy complex password, it may not be enough.
-Two-factor authentication (also known as 2FA, or two-step verification) is another very important layer of security you can set up to keep your Blockchain wallet secure.
+Two-factor authentication (also known as 2FA, or two-step verification) is another very important layer of security you can set up to keep your Wallet secure.
 2FA is an invaluable user friendly tool that should always be used, whenever available.
 In this article, we will take you through 2FA basics, explain how it works and why you absolutely need it.

 How it works

-When you first create your Blockchain wallet, you set your own password* and receive your identifier.
+When you first create your Blockchain.com Wallet, you set your own password* and receive your identifier.
 By default, these are the only two pieces of information required to access your wallet.

 Setting up 2FA will add a third credential: a unique one-time use code that will also be required to log in to your wallet successfully.
 A new code will be generated for each login attempt.
 You can get started with 2FA in the Security Center of your wallet.
 Options include using the Google Authenticator app to generate codes, using your Yubikey (a hardware authentication device), or receiving SMS codes to your mobile number.
 This article will guide you through how to configure each of these methods.